On SL(3,$\mathbb C$)-representations of the Whitehead link group: Decorated representations and the deformation variety

-Now, the two maps $ST^{-1}$ and $ST^{-1}S$ are regular unipotent, and thus each of them has only one invariant flag.
+Now, the two maps $ST^{-1}$ and $ST^{-1}S$ are regular unipotent : this means that they are unipotent and that the eigenspace for the eigenvalue $1$ is a line.
+Thus each of them has only one invariant flag.
 Therefore $\rho_0$ can only be decorated in one way : $\phi$ must map $0$ to the invariant flag of $ST^{-1}S$ and $\infty$ to the one of $ST^{-1}$. \end{proof}

 The invariant flags of $ST^{-1}$ and $ST^{-1}S$ (as well as those of various elements in the group) are made explicit in Table \ref{flags}.
 A consequence of Proposition \ref{pr:unique-deco} is that around $[\rho_0]$, the decorated character variety is a finite ramified cover of the character variety (see also \cite{Guilloux-discretudePGLn}).
 As a consequence, the local dimension around $[\rho_0]$ can be equivalently computed at the level of $\chi_3(\pi)$ or of the decorated character variety.